topcoder-platform/ide-ext-vscode/README.md

 Besides setting your username and password, you can also:

 - Switch between the development and production instances of Topcoder when using the extension.
 By default, you will be using the production instance
-- Opt out of telemetry that is sent to Topcoder.
-We capture your interaction with the extension anonymously which will help us improve the extension.
-You can opt out of this
+- At the moment, we capture telemetry of your usage of this extension to help improve the extension. **Since we are still in beta, the configuration that controls if you have opted in or our of telemetry is disabled.
+Setting this has no effect - all telemetry is capture** We will support this configuration when we come out of beta

 These settings are named: